gorango/flowcraft/docs/guide/best-practices/state-management.md

 **Best Practice**: A sub-flow should only write its final, essential outputs to the `Context`.
 If possible, use a dedicated output node within the sub-flow to aggregate results and clean up any temporary keys.

 The `SubWorkflowNode` in the `sandbox/4.dag` example demonstrates an advanced pattern for this.
 By defining explicit `input` and `output` maps, it creates a clean data boundary, preventing any leakage of temporary state.
 For a detailed explanation of this powerful pattern, see the guide on **[Data Flow in Sub-Workflows](./sub-workflow-data.md)**.

+## 5. Plan for Serialization

+While the `InMemoryExecutor` can handle any JavaScript object in the `Context`, your workflow's state may need to be saved, logged, or sent over a network (as in the `BullMQExecutor` example).
+Standard `JSON.stringify` is lossy and will not correctly preserve complex data types.

+**Common data types that break `JSON.stringify`:**

+- `Date` objects (are converted to strings)
+- `Map` and `Set` objects (are converted to empty objects `{}`)
+- Custom class instances (lose their methods and class identity)
+- `Symbol` keys (are dropped entirely)

+To build robust, stateful workflows, it is a best practice to use a library that handles this automatically.

+**Best Practice**: Use a library like [`superjson`](https://github.com/blitz-js/superjson) to serialize and deserialize your context.
+It transparently handles all common JavaScript types, ensuring that the state you save is the same as the state you load.

+The **[Advanced RAG Agent](https://github.com/gorango/tree/master/sandbox/6.rag/) example** was specifically designed to demonstrate this principle.
+It uses `superjson` to correctly manage a `Context` containing `Map`, `Date`, and custom class instances, making its state reliable and easy to inspect.